dangrossman/node-browscap/README.markdown

 You can get npm from http://npmjs.org/

-Alternatively you can checkout the git repository
+Alternatively you can clone the git repository

 # Examples